LinnierGames/Login-Tutorial/P04-Date-Picker-View-Controller/content.md

 }
 ```

-For the `datePickerMode`, we'll be using `UIDatePickerModeDate` since we only need the year, day, and month.
+In our case, the `datePickerMode` we'll be using is `UIDatePickerModeDate` since we only need the year, day, and month but not the time.

 Now, how will we add the `UIDatePicker`?
 We could add it to the **Outer StackView** but this date picker takes up a lot of space.
-Let's create a new view controller primarily responsible of selecting a date.
+Instead of finding a spot to place it in our Register's view, let's create a new view controller primarily responsible of selecting a date.

 # DatePickerViewController

-In this view controller, we're going to use the `UIDatePicker` to allow the user to select a date and we'll add a **Done** and **Cancel** button as well.
+In this view controller, we're going to use the `UIDatePicker` to allow the user to select a date.
+We'll also add a **Done** and **Cancel** button as well.

 > [action]
-> Create a new view controller named `DatePickerViewController` and add the following code inside the class:
+> Create a new view controller file named `DatePickerViewController` and add the following code inside the class:
 >
 ```swift
 class DatePickerViewController: UIViewController {